 - Leverage real-time insights to create dynamic, user-centric experiences.

-- Blend rules-based algorithmic personalization for flexibility and scalability.
+- Blend rules-based and algorithmic personalization for flexibility and scalability.

 - Align personalization with business objectives to demonstrate measurable ROI.